capistrano-plugins/capistrano-memcached/README.md

 ### TODO
+* Configure memcached server and clients for distributed setup.
 * SASL authentication setup for memcached when running on multiple servers.

 ### More Capistrano automation?